William Blake: Creativity

-Blake abhorred slavery, and believed in racial and sexual equality.
+Blake was critical of slavery, and believed in racial equality while his views on gender equality are subject to some scholarly debate.
 Several of his poems and paintings express a notion of universal humanity: "As all men are alike (tho' infinitely various)".
-In one poem, narrated by a black child, white and black bodies alike are described as shaded groves or clouds, which exist only until one learns "to bear the beams of love":
+In one poem, in which Blake co-opts the perspective of a black child, white and black bodies alike are described as shaded groves or clouds, which exist only until one learns "to bear the beams of love":